kinoko8587/orderbook/README.md

 API doc: [https://btsecom.github.io/docs/futures/en/#orderbook-incremental-updates](https://btsecom.github.io/docs/futures/en/#orderbook-incremental-updates)

 - [x] The first response received will be a snapshot of the current order book (this is indicated in the `type` field with value `snapshot`) and 50 levels will be returned.
 Incremental updates will be sent in subsequent packets with type `delta` .
 - [ ] Re-subscribe topic to get new snapshot if `prevSeqNum` of new data doesn’t match last data’s `seqNum`
+- [ ] Bids and asks will be sent in price and size tuples.
+The size sent will be the new updated size for the price.
+If a value of 0 is sent, the price should be removed from the local copy of the orderbook.
+- [ ] Also if crossed orderbook ever occurs when the best bid higher or equal to the best ask, please unsubscribe and re-subscribe to the topic again.

 **Last price WebSocket API:**